-The details are still murky, with Dr. Ivan understandably reluctant to make public the full scale of the actions and relationships in question.
-However, the fact that there is a problem has become public, and was brought to my attention (along with Ivan’s blog) just over a week ago.
+The details are still murky, with the former student understandably reluctant to make public the full scale of the actions and relationships in question.
+However, the fact that there is a problem has become public, and was brought to my attention (along with the former student’s blog) just over a week ago.
 In that time the issue and blog were mentioned, though only in passing, at the Sweeping Zen website.
 Students of American Buddhism may find it quite worrying that Ken McLeod’s name is mentioned in the same breath as Richard Baker, Eido Shimano, Dennis Genpo Merzel and others whose charismatic teaching careers were marred by ethical lapses.
 It is hoped that by discussing the issue here, further clarity can develop so that all parties involved can best move forward with their lives.

-According to a blog post dated June 9, 2012, Ivan states that she has begun collaborating with An Olive Branch, a Buddhist organization “dedicated to fostering peaceful and effective solutions for spiritual and non-profit organizations” to discuss the UM policy and to put forth her allegation along with one other.
+According to a blog post dated June 9, 2012, the former student states that she has begun collaborating with An Olive Branch, a Buddhist organization “dedicated to fostering peaceful and effective solutions for spiritual and non-profit organizations” to discuss the UM policy and to put forth her allegation along with one other.

 However, Ivan claims that the policy is insufficient.
 In an August 4 letter to Robert Conrad, Secretary to the Board of Directors at UM, she states: